levitskyyy/levitskyyy/README.md

 - 🔭 I’m currently working on telegram bots, telegram userbots
 - 🤔 I’m looking for help with aiogram, pyrogram
-- 🎮 Sometimes I write bots for minecraft with Ai
+- 🎮 Sometimes I write bots for Minecraft with Ai

 ## 🛠 Skills